 The full disk XRT images show that during the passage of these three ARs, no other major activity was present on the solar disk.
 Thus, we conclude that these three ARs were primarily responsible, during their disk passage, for the enhanced X-ray emission observed by the XSM.
 These ARs produced many small B/A-class flares, seen as multiple spikes in the XSM light curves.
 Detailed studies of these small flares were reported by \cite{Mondal_2021ApJ} and \cite{laksitha_2022}.

-In the present study, we have selected only the quiescent periods from the observed light curves by excluding the periods when the small flares occurred using a semi-automated graphical algorithm.
-For example, Figure~\ref{fig:LC_20200406} shows the representative selection (orange shaded regions) for the AR quiescent durations on 2020-04-06.
-These identified time intervals were used as user-defined GTIs to generate the spectra for quiescent ARs on a daily basis in order to carry out the detailed spectral analysis as discussed in Section~\ref{sec:SpectralAnalysis}.
+In the present study, we have selected only the quiescent periods from the observed light curves by excluding the periods when the small flares occurred using a semi-automated graphical algorithm. { For example, Figure~\ref{fig:LC_20200406} shows the representative selection (orange shaded regions) for one day of AR12749 (panel a), AR12758 (panel b), and AR12759 (panel c).} These identified time intervals were used as user-defined GTIs to generate the spectra for quiescent ARs on a daily basis in order to carry out the detailed spectral analysis as discussed in Section~\ref{sec:SpectralAnalysis}.